Classification of Zamolodchikov periodic cluster algebras: Connections to -graphs

 \begin{definition}[$W$-graph] An $I$-labeled graph $\Lambda$ is a \textit{$W$-graph} if the $\mathbb{Z}[q^{\pm 1/2}]$-module $M_{\Lambda}$ freely generated by vertex set $V$ may be given the $\mathcal{H}$-module structure such that for all $u\in V$,

 \end{definition}

 In particular, these operators always satisfy the quadratic relations $(T_i - q)(T_i + 1) = 0$, so the only nontrivial condition to satisfy is maintaining the braid relations.

 In addition, if $m_{uv} = 0$ whenever $\tau(u)\subseteq \tau(v)$, then we say the I-labeled graph is \textit{reduced}.
 Notice that when $\tau(u)\subseteq \tau(v)$, the value of $m_{uv}$ never plays a role in the operators defined above.
 So without loss of generality, we assume our $W$-graphs are always reduced.
 A $W$-graph is a \textit{$W$-cell} if its matrix of edge weights $m$ is strongly connected.
 Since the vertex set of any directed graph can be uniquely partitioned into strongly connected components, it can be shown that a $W$-graph $\Lambda$ can be broken into $W$-cells.
+If $\Lambda$ is a reduced $W$-graph, then a vertex $v$ with $\tau(v) = \emptyset$ or $\tau(v) = [n]$ necessarily has outdegree 0 or indegree 0.
+So in this case, $\{v\}$ forms its own cell of $\Lambda$.
+Such cells are called \textit{trivial}.